 We contribute to several strands of literature.
-First, we contribute to literature regarding financial resource mobilization for social enterprises.
-Prior evidence suggests that accessing finance is an important barrier for social enterprises (European Commission 2015), given that these entities are not perceived as viable clients by mainstream financial intermediaries (Doherty et al. 2014).
-Therefore, it is crucial for social enterprises to have adequate access to external financial resources for the pursuit of their respective social, ethical and environmental mission (Doherty et al. 2014).
-Previous research also suggests there are significant impediments in the form of informational asymmetries, limited collateral and unstable cash flows to SMEs seeking bank funding (Berger & Udell 1998; Cowling et al. 2012; Berger & Black 2019).
+First, we contribute to evidence regarding financial resource mobilization for social enterprises.
+Prior evidence suggests that accessing finance is an important barrier for social enterprises (European Commission, 2015), given that these entities are not perceived as viable clients by mainstream financial intermediaries (Doherty et al., 2014).
+Therefore, it is crucial that social enterprises have adequate access to external financial resources for the pursuit of their respective social, ethical and environmental mission (Doherty et al., 2014).
+Previous research also suggests there are significant impediments in the form of informational asymmetries, limited collateral and unstable cash flows to SMEs seeking bank funding (Berger & Udell, 1998; Cowling et al., 2012; Berger & Black, 2019; Norden & Wang, 2024).
 These impediments are likely to be more severe among social enterprises given their less conventional business model, where social, ethical and environmental goals augment conventional financial targets as an integral component of business strategy.
 Our results suggest that relative to commercial SMEs, social enterprises are less likely to use bank overdrafts, loans (from either mainstream financial institutions or business partner/director/owner) and leasing or hire purchase, but are more likely to rely on grant funding provided by government and local authorities and to a lesser extent factoring / invoice discounting.
-Our analysis also provides insights to the demand (funding applications) and supply (outcomes of funding applications) for the main sources of finance used by social enterprises to pursue their ambitions.
+Our analysis also provides insights to the demand (funding applications) and access to finance (outcomes of funding applications) for the main sources of finance used by social enterprises.
 Compared to commercial SMEs, social enterprises are less likely to apply for bank overdrafts, and more likely to apply to government grants.
 However, upon application, social enterprises are more likely to receive commercial mortgage and credit card funding and loans from mainstream financial intermediaries.

-Second, we contribute to the literature on female entrepreneurship.
-The findings of prior academic research and various government inquiries suggest that relative to male counterparts, women-led businesses find it difficult to access external financing to set up and scale up their enterprises (Marlow & Patton 2005; Roper & Scott 2009; Rose 2019, 2022).
+Second, we contribute to the literature on access to finance for female entrepreneurs.
+The findings of prior academic research and various government inquiries suggest that relative to male counterparts, women-led businesses find it difficult to access external financing to establish and scale up enterprises (Marlow & Patton, 2005; Roper & Scott, 2009; Rose, 2019, 2022).
 Our results suggest that women-led social enterprises are less likely to use equity finance and loans from business partners/directors/owners.
-Considering the importance of leadership diversity of social enterprises for the demand and supply of finance, our results suggest that women-led social enterprises are more likely to apply for loans from a bank, but conditional upon application, less likely to receive funding compared to male-led social enterprises.
+Considering the importance of leadership diversity of social enterprises for access to finance, our results suggest that women-led social enterprises are more likely to apply for loans from a bank, but conditional upon application, less likely to receive funding compared to male-led social enterprises.